Sushmoy277/CP3407-Project/docs/testing.md

 ---

 ## 1. Test-Driven Development (TDD) Approach
-[cite_start]Following the guidelines in the CP3407 textbook (Chapters 7, 8, and 9), our team adopted a Test-Driven Development mindset.
+Following the guidelines in the CP3407 lecture slides, our team adopted a Test-Driven Development mindset.
 We defined acceptance criteria for each user story before the coding phase began.
 This ensured that every feature was built to satisfy a specific user need.

 ---

 ## 2. Acceptance Testing
-[cite_start]Acceptance testing was conducted for all delivered features to verify that the IT solution delivers "what is needed, on time and on budget".
+Acceptance testing was conducted for all delivered features to verify that the IT solution delivers "what is needed, on time and on budget".

 | User Story ID | Feature | Acceptance Criteria | Result |
 | :--- | :--- | :--- | :--- |